Microscopic theory of refractive index applied to metamaterials: Effective current response tensor corresponding to standard relation $n^2 = \varepsilon_{\mathrm{eff}} \mu_{\mathrm{eff}}$: Phenomenological derivation

 We start from the ``macroscopic'' Maxwell equations written in Fourier space as

 By means of the first two, homogenous equations, we can introduce the potentials

 Furthermore, in the last two, inhomogeneous Maxwell equations, we substitute

-with the {\itshape effective} permittivity and permeability, $\varepsilon_{\rm eff}$ and $\mu_{\rm eff}$\hh, which are assumed to be (wavevector- and frequency-independent) {\itshape constants.} Thus, we obtain the inhomogeneous equations for the potentials (suppressing $\vec k$ and $\omega$ dependencies in the notation),
+with the {\itshape effective} permittivity and permeability, $\varepsilon_{\rm eff}$ and $\mu_{\rm eff}$\hh, which are assumed to be (wavevector- and fre\-{}quency-independent) {\itshape constants.} We note in passing that in principle, these material constants could {\itshape ex post} be promoted to frequency-dependent functions, $\varepsilon_{\rm eff}(\omega)$ and $\mu_{\rm eff}(\omega)$, in order to include, for instance, the effects of dissipation without modifying the central results of the present article.
+In any case, we thus obtain the inhomogeneous equations for the potentials (suppressing $\vec k$ and $\omega$ dependencies in the notation),

 and